-Born in Perth Western Australia in 1954, Vine studied Physics and later Music at the University of Western Australia (studying piano with Stephen Dornan and composition with John Exton).
+Born in Perth Western Australia in 1954, Vine read Physics and later Music at the University of Western Australia (studying piano with Stephen Dornan and composition with John Exton).
 Moving to Sydney in 1975 he worked as a freelance pianist and composer with a wide variety of ensembles and dance companies and was resident composer at the Sydney Dance Company (1978) and the London Contemporary Dance Theatre (1979).
 He has written 25 scores for dance to date, including Poppy a 90-minute work for Graeme Murphy’s celebrated ballet on Jean Cocteau.
 In 1979 he co-founded the award-winning contemporary music ensemble Flederman.

 A skilled pianist himself, Vine has created a body of piano music which occupies a considerable place in the contemporary repertoire through its scintillating command of sonority and space as well as its versatility and wit.
-His refreshingly direct Second Piano Concerto, commissioned by the Sydney and London Philharmonic Orchestras, premiered in 2012.
+His refreshingly direct Second Piano Concerto, commissioned by the Sydney Symphony and London Philharmonic Orchestras, premiered in 2012.

 Vine’s extensive discography is an impressive catalogue of the many world-renowned advocates who have made Vine’s music their own.
-These include: the London Symphony Orchestra and Daniel Harding (Descent), Steven Isserlis (Inner World), the Australian Chamber Orchestra and Sharon Bezaly (the Flute Concerto Pipe Dreams) and the Takács Quartet (String Quartet No. 4).
+These include: the London Symphony Orchestra and Daniel Harding (Descent), Steven Isserlis (Inner World), the Australian Chamber Orchestra and Sharon Bezaly (the flute concerto Pipe Dreams) and the Takács Quartet (String Quartet No. 4).
 The Sydney Symphony Orchestra’s recordings of Vine’s first six symphonies are available on the ABC Classics label and much of his chamber music is surveyed on three discs from Tall Poppies Records.